 Remember to bring your ID and your insurance card.

 Blepharoplasty candidates may have puffy, saggy, or baggy eyelids and these issues may be present in either the upper or lower eyelid.
 Excess skin may appear to rest on the upper eyelid lash line, affecting your appearance and in some cases, your vision.
 Bulging fat pads beneath the eyes make you appear angry, sad, tired or aged.
 Candidates should be in good general health and should not have any major eye problems.

 What is the cost for blepharoplasty?

 Fees for blepharoplasty will vary, depending on the areas treated and on whether any other procedures are undergone simultaneously, such as a brow lift or facelift.
-Average costs for eyelid surgery range from $3,000 to $5,000 for upper blepharoplasty and $2,500-$5,000 for lower blepharoplasty.
+Average costs for upper and lower blepharoplasty range from $8,250 to $10,100.
 At your consultation, you will receive a detailed quote tailored to your goals for improvement.

 Patients do not typically experience significant pain after eyelid surgery and a mild pain reliever is usually sufficient to control any discomfort.
 Patients may experience light sensitivity during the first week or two and should avoid bright lights to reduce discomfort until light-sensitivity levels return to normal.